BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/control/v-control-validation-documentation.md

 ### Validation

-Vuero offers `VControl` validation styles to go with any type of form validation library you could use in your project.
+Tranxact ct ct ct ct offers `VControl` validation styles to go with any type of form validation library you could use in your project.
 Use the props shown in the code examples to handle validation.